CSID-DGU/NIA-MoCap-1/README.md

 ### Raw Data & Labeled Data
 [Data access](https://farmnas.synology.me:6953/sharing/IhijV5Rkr)
+To access the data, please use a VPN to change your location to South Korea and then access the link above.

 ### Pre-processed Skeleton data
 We pre-processed human motion capture data (bvh, json) to the skeleton data with 25 joints.